About me

 I am Miroslava, I was born in Mexico, where I grew up and studied the bachelor in Physics.
 I then moved to Germany to continue with my master's and PhD studies in Mathematical Physics.
 I currently reside in the United Kingdom.

-I am Miroslava, I was born in Mexico City, Iztapalapa, in 1993, where I grew up and lived most of my life.
+I am Miroslava, I was born in Mexico City, in 1993, where I grew up and lived most of my life.
 I studied the bachelor in Physics at the Universidad Nacional Autónoma de México in Mexico City.
 I also worked there as a professor's assistant in a couple of courses.
 I did my thesis work on quantization of nonconservative systems, a topic in Mathematical Physics.

 When I finished my studies, I did a summer research stay at The Abdus Salam International Centre for Theoretical Physics, in Trieste, Italy, where I learned about quantum fluctuations generated during inflation.
-I then returned to Mexico, where I spent one year working in a call center to finance my master's studies.

 I then moved to Hamburg, Germany, to continue studying a master's program in Mathematical Physics.
 My thesis was about superintegrable systems on moduli spaces of flat connections.
 After having finished my master's studies, I moved back to Mexico for some time, where I started working as an associate professor at the university where I studied.
 I taught for two semesters a lecture on selected topics on mathematical physics.